How can you adapt your lessons with LessonUp?

 Education Specialist

-As a teacher, you can easily create several versions of a lesson to share with your students.
-The lesson reports that you receive in LessonUp give you a clear idea on students’ responses to specific lessons.
-Based on this information, you can customise them with targeted content matching your students’ level, pace and needs.
+With LessonUp, you can easily create multiple versions of engaging digital lessons to share with your students.
+The platform's lesson reports provide clear insights into students’ responses to specific lessons.
+With this information, you can customise lessons with targeted content.

-There are many ways to differentiate your lessons:
+There are many ways to adapt your lessons:

-• Differentiate instructions by using different teaching strategies and methods
+• Adapt instructions by using different teaching strategies and methods.

-• Differentiate the learning content of the subject matter/s you teach
+• Adapt the learning content of the subject you teach.

-• Differentiate by granting more or less time to complete an assignment
+• Adapt them by granting more or less time to complete an assignment.

-• Differentiate learning objectives based on your students’ level/pace
+• Adapt learning objectives based on your students’ level/pace.

-3 examples of differentiating your lessons in LessonUp
+3 examples of adapting your lessons in LessonUp

 alt